NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 While we were able to estimate the ATT through mean differences alone, we can also use linear regression for DID.
 A simple DID regression model predicts the outcome from the variables for treatment group and time, along with the interaction of treatment with time.

-To simplify our output, we will first transform the state variable to a treatment indicator called treat (1 for California and 0 for Washington).
-Then we transform year to a time indicator called time (1 for 2017 and 0 for 2016).
+To simplify our output, we will first transform the `state` variable to a treatment indicator called `treat` (1 for California and 0 for Washington).
+Then we transform `year` to a time indicator called `time` (1 for 2017 and 0 for 2016).

-\# transform state to treat
+`# transform state to treat
-wages2\$treat \<- ifelse(wages2\$state=="California",1,0)
+wages2$treat <- ifelse(wages2$state=="California",1,0)
-\# transform year to time
+# transform year to time
-wages2\$time \<- ifelse(wages2\$year==2017,1,0)
+wages2$time <- ifelse(wages2$year==2017,1,0)`

 We can print and inspect our dataset to make sure our transformations were done correctly.

-state treat year time avg_wage
+`       state treat year time  avg_wage
 1 California     1 2016    0 13.311279
 2 California     1 2017    1 16.000000
 3 Washington     0 2016    0  9.728146
-4 Washington 0 2017 1 10.000000
+4 Washington     0 2017    1 10.000000`

 To create a DID regression for our student wage data, we run a model that predicts average student wages from the treatment, time, and the interaction of treatment and time.
-Note that in R, treat\*time is equivalent to treat + time + treat:time.
+Note that in R, `treat*time` is equivalent to `treat + time + treat:time`.

-did_mod \<- lm(
+`did_mod <- lm(
- \#include interaction
+  #include interaction
- avg_wage \~ treat\*year,
+  avg_wage ~ treat*year,
- \#use subsetted data
+  #use subsetted data
   data = wages2
-)
+)`

-When we print did_mod we get the following output.
-Note that the coefficient on the interaction term treat:year is exactly what we computed for the ATT by taking the difference of means.
+When we print `did_mod` we get the following output.
+Note that the coefficient on the interaction term `treat:year` is exactly what we computed for the ATT by taking the difference of means.
 We estimate the impact of the minimum wage law on California student wages to be an increase of about \$2.42.

-Call:
+`Call:
-lm(formula = avg_wage \~ treat \* time, data = wages2)
+lm(formula = avg_wage ~ treat * time, data = wages2)

 Coefficients:
-(Intercept) treat time treat:time
- 9.7281 3.5831 0.2719 2.4169
+(Intercept)        treat         time   treat:time 9.7281       3.5831       0.2719       2.4169`

 What do all the other coefficients represent?

--   Intercept indicates the expected value for pre-treatment average student wages for the control group (Washington 2016).
+-   `Intercept` indicates the expected value for pre-treatment average student wages for the control group (Washington 2016).
--   treat is the difference between the control group and the treatment group at the pre-treatment time (California 2016 - Washington 2016).
+-   `treat` is the difference between the control group and the treatment group at the pre-treatment time (California 2016 - Washington 2016).
--   time is the difference between the pre-treatment and post-treatment times for the control group (Washington 2017 - Washington 2016).
+-   `time` is the difference between the pre-treatment and post-treatment times for the control group (Washington 2017 - Washington 2016).

 Combinations of these coefficients give us back all four means from our dataset.